asthapipania/Evanza-BOS-/README.md

 ## 📲 During the Event

 ### ✅ QR Code-Based Check-In
 Each event has a unique QR code.
-Clients scan it, submit their phone number, and attendance is recorded in real-time securely.
+Clients scan it, submit their phone number, and attendance is recorded in real-time.

+> **Real-time attendance validation via Microsoft Forms**, blocking unauthorized entries and maintaining tamper-proof logs.

 *📷 Image Placeholder: QR Code Demo*